hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 This example shows what the `parameters` portion of a HAPI `info` response would look like for a set of solar images.
 The parameter name `solar_images` is given a `stringType` of `uri` and has a `mediaType` and `scheme` specified.
-No `base` is given, so the URIs would need to be fully qualified.
+No `base` is given, so the URIs must be fully qualified.
 There are also other parameters (`cadence`, `wavelength`, and `contains_active_region`) that could be used on the client side for filtering the images based on the values of those parameters.

 The approach shown here emphasizes a useful way for HAPI to provide image lists.
-HAPI queries can only constrain a set of images by time, but if the response contains metadata values in other columns, then clients can restrict the image list further by filtering on values in the metadata columns.
+HAPI queries can only constrain a set of images by time, but if the response contains metadata values in other columns, clients can restrict the image list further by filtering on values in the metadata columns.

-## 3.7 data
+## 3.7 `data`

-Provides access to a dataset and allows for selecting time ranges and parameters to return.
-Data is returned as a CSV [[2](#6-references)], binary, or JSON- stream.
+This endpoint provides access to a dataset and allows for selecting time ranges and parameters to return.
+Data is returned as a CSV [[2](#6-references)], binary, or JSON stream.
 The [Data Stream Content](#374-response-formats) section describes the stream structure and layout for each format.

-The resulting data stream can be thought of as a stream of records, where each record contains one value for each of the dataset parameters.
+The resulting data stream can be considered a stream of records, where each record contains one value for each dataset parameter.
 Each data record must contain a data value or a fill value (of the same data type) for each parameter.

 ### 3.7.1 Request Parameters